 This article instructs you how to renew an SSL certificate.
-Please note that this article only applies to signed SSL certificates purchased through Comodo.
+Please note that this article only applies to professionally-signed SSL certificates purchased through Comodo.

 How to renew a certificate